How does a Compounding Calculator work? [WATCH]

 Most people have not heard of compound interest – and for those who have, they haven’t always gathered the greatness of it and how good the effect on your capital is.

 Compounding is the process in which an asset’s earnings (from capital gains or interest) are reinvested to generate additional earnings over time.
-Compounding is crediting interest to an existing principal amount (and interest already paid).
+Compounding Calculator credits interest to an existing principal amount (and interest already paid).

 At Algo International, we have a ‘daily compounding calculator’.
 In this video, we will show you the effects on your capital if you choose one of our Investment Services.